-I finished off the soup.
-The delicious Roasted Tomato Soup, I might add.
-That recipe will also be hitting the blog once the temperatures seem a bit more fit for such a thing.
+Anyway, I made a delicious Roasted Tomato Soup and that recipe will also be hitting the blog once the temperatures seem a bit more fit for such a thing.

 And finally, what better to go with that soup than dinner rolls.
 Yes, you really can’t beat a great dinner roll and this one is packed with all the goodness that a roll needs to deliver on.
 Great with salads and a barbecue as well but the best home for a dinner roll is next to a bowl of hot soup.